-Grimwade Conservation Services work on the attribution of artwork evolved from studies, which used securely provenanced works in the University of Melbourne Art Collection and from other study collections available to the Grimwade Conservation Services, as the basis for the investigation of the materials and techniques used by Australian artists.
-Staff at Grimwade Conservation Services, in collaboration with researchers in Earth Sciences, Chemistry, Physics and Art History, investigated a range of materials including pigments, supports, and varnishes.
-Studies have also been undertaken in frames used by Australian artists, and underdrawing in Australian paintings.
+Grimwade Conservation Services undertakes research into works of art whose authorship is in question.
+This work evolved from studies that used securely provenanced works in the University of Melbourne Art Collection, as well as works from other study collections available to the Grimwade Conservation Services, as the basis for the investigation of the materials and techniques used by Australian artists.
+Staff at Grimwade Conservation Services, in collaboration with researchers in Earth Sciences, Chemistry, Physics and Art History, investigated a range of materials including underdrawing, pigments, supports, and varnishes.
+Studies into the original frames used by Australian artists has also been undertaken.

-Databases have been developed on a range of Australian artists including Rupert Bunny, William Strutt, Arthur Streeton, John Peter Russell, Rover Thomas, Sidney Nolan and Howard Arkley.
-This work has informed enquiries from the public, collectors and the commercial art market relating to suspected problematic artwork.
+Databases that capture this information have been developed and include Australian artists such as Rupert Bunny, E. Phillips Fox, William Strutt, Arthur Streeton, John Peter Russell, Rover Thomas, Sidney Nolan and Howard Arkley.
+This work has informed enquiries from the public, collectors and the commercial art market relating to artworks with insecure provenance or attribution.

 Attribution study also involves an understanding of provenance and history.
 Research projects have resulted in the establishment of databases that identify securely provenanced works in public institutions, and the catalogue records for prominent artists.

 Researchers at Grimwade Conservation Services have access to advanced microscopy, ultra-violet, infrared examination and x-ray examination techniques.
-Researchers in the Faculty of Science provide analytical expertise and access to equipment including SEM/EDS, FTIR and XRF.
+Researchers in the Faculty of Science provide analytical expertise and access to equipment including SEM/EDS, FTIR, XRD and XRF.